 Centrally Acting Alpha2 Agonists

 These agents stimulate alpha2 receptors in the nucleus tractus solitarius (NTS) to decrease sympathetic outflow to the heart and blood vessels resulting in a decrease in peripheral vascular resistance.
 These drugs have side effects typical of agents that work in the CNS including sedation, fatigue, dry mouth and sexual dysfunction.
 Methyldopa causes hemolytic anemia.

 Hydralazine and Minoxidil

-The predominate activity is to decease peripheral vascular resistance.
+The predominant activity is to decease peripheral vascular resistance.

-This is an agent that has not been discussed.
+This is an agent that has not been previously discussed.
 Minoxidil is also an arterial vasodilator.
-It stimulates an outward K+ channels which hyperpolarizes the vascular smooth muscle cell.
+It stimulates an outward K+ channel that hyperpolarizes the vascular smooth muscle cell.
 Like hydralazine, minoxidil is reserved for the treatment of moderate to severe hypertension.
 It has typical arterial vasodilator side effects.
 In addition, minoxidil also causes hair growth.
 It is marketed as Rogaine for this use.

 TREATMENT OF HYPERTENSIVE CRISIS